casper-network/condor-info/articles/062-binary-port.md

 * **Enhanced Performance**: Eliminating the sidecar's translation step can further reduce latency and improve overall communication speed.
 * **Simplified Architecture**: Direct communication reduces complexity, leading to a more streamlined and maintainable system.
 * **Greater Control**: Developers gain more granular control over their interactions with the node, opening doors for optimization and customization.

-## TODO: more info about how the nodes communicate with each other?

 ## Example: Sending a Transaction